krawal19/Lane-Line-Detection-System/readme.md

 ## Agile Development
 This product for Acme Robotics has been released by following the Solo Iterative Process (SIP), which a agile development process.
 You can take a look at the spreadsheet by going on this [LINK](https://drive.google.com/open?id=1TmhDPRmbOyhRb8_S3LrHzESyVktLsutOdXHWmJ--PmU).

+## Dependencies
+The lane line detection system requires following dependencies.
+- cmake
+- googletest
+- OpenCV

+## Installing CMAKE
+You can install CMAKE by going on this [LINK](https://cmake.org/install/).